fhiso/sources-and-citations/citation-elements.md

 and only if the specified *datatype* is a *language-tagged datatype*.
-The *language tag* *shall* match the `Language-Tag` production from &#x5B;[RFC 5646](https://tools.ietf.org/html/rfc5646)], and *should* contain a script subtags per §2.2.3 of
+The *language tag* *shall* match the `Language-Tag` production from &#x5B;[RFC 5646](https://tools.ietf.org/html/rfc5646)], and *should* contain a script subtag per §2.2.3 of
 &#x5B;[RFC 5646](https://tools.ietf.org/html/rfc5646)] when
 transliteration has occurred.